stat545ubc-2021/mda-Lorenzo-Lindo/mini-data-analysis-milestone1.md

 A boxplot looking at the height range of Vancouver trees based on whether or not they have a root barrier installed. **Rationale**: This was done to see if there is any difference in the height range of trees among those trees with or without a root barrier installed.
+The following code first groups the data by the presence or absence of a root barrier, then generates a box plot.
+The box plot contains the presence or absence (Y/N) of a root barrier on the x-axis, and the height range on the y-axis.
+It colours the box plots based on the presence or absence of a root barrier.
+I have also renamed the axes titles and added a plot title.

 ``` r
 vancouver_trees %>%